null

 Is Ruby Chocolate Worth Giving It a Go?

-Ruby chocolate is still a relatively unknown product in the United States.
+Ruby chocolate, made from ruby cacao, is still a relatively unknown product in the United States.
 Sure, it has its fans, but it still hasn't broken through to the wider public.
 However, considering its original look and taste, one can be sure that it's only a matter of time until ruby chocolate will officially become the "fourth chocolate."

 Is it worth this title, though?
 It depends on your taste buds.
 On the one hand, its unusual flavor can be treated as a breath of fresh air.
 On the other, it doesn't really revolutionize the industry.
 It's just another type of chocolate, and the only thing that makes it truly unique is the color.